wilfredor/addwikigeolocation/README.md

 - `addgeolocation.py` — scans uploads or categories, finds JPEGs with page coordinates but missing EXIF GPS, writes GPS to EXIF, and (optionally) uploads the updated file back.
 Resumable via `gps_scan.json`, supports author filter, rate limits, and temp downloads cleanup.
 - `remove_geolocation.py` — removes GPS from EXIF and/or page templates.
 Can run dry-run, EXIF-only, page-only, and has a guarded `--purge-history` flag (admin-only).
 - `restore_originals.py` — restores a previous revision by explicit `oldid` (CSV) or by time window (`--since`).
 Optionally applies the edit or runs dry.
-- `rollback_descriptions.py` — reverts the file description to the previous revision (per file list or single title), dry-run by default.
 - `translate_descriptions.py` — adds missing translations (es, fr, pt, ru, zh, de) using Argos.
 Auto-detects source language from {{lang|...}} or falls back to `DEFAULT_SOURCE_LANG`.
 Logs incrementally to CSV; skips on missing models or abusefilter.
 - Support modules: `commons_client.py` (API helpers), `processor.py` (EXIF and image ops), `scanner.py` (listing and state).